eonu/sequentia/README.md

 [`sklearn.model_selection`](https://scikit-learn.org/stable/api/sklearn.model_selection.html),
 but adapted to work with sequences.

-For instance, we can use a grid search with k-fold cross-validation stratifying over labels in order to find an optimal value for the number of neighbors in `KNNClassifier` for the above pipeline.
+For instance, we can perform a grid search with k-fold cross-validation stratifying over labels in order to find an optimal value for the number of neighbors in `KNNClassifier` for the above pipeline.